MARVEL: Multi-Agent RTL Vulnerability Extraction using Large Language Models: Experimental Setup

 \subsection{Benchmark}

-We evaluate \sol{} on a vulnerable OpenTitan \textit{earlgrey} System-on-Chip (SoC) design~\cite{lowrisc_contributors_open_2023} obtained from the finals of the Hack@DATE 2025 competition.
+We evaluate \sol{} on a vulnerable OpenTitan \textit{earlgrey} System-on-Chip (SoC) design~\citep{lowrisc_contributors_open_2023} obtained from the finals of the Hack@DATE 2025 competition.
 Hack@DATE is a premier hardware security capture-the-flag competition.
 They provide contestants with an SoC design with manually inserted vulnerabilities akin to those found in real, deployed products.
 The earlgrey SoC is a high-quality, open-source Root-of-Trust design that provides robust hardware security features.
-It uses the \textit{Ibex} RISC-V processor as the main core and integrates various intellectual property (IP) blocks as peripherals, including crypto accelerators for AES, system management units for clock, power, and reset, and I/O protocols like SPI.
-The SoC has an array of security features, including end-to-end data integrity, secure boot, and side-channel first-order masking.
+It utilizes the \textit{Ibex} RISC-V processor as its main core.
+It integrates intellectual property (IP) block peripherals, including crypto accelerators for AES, system management units for clock, power, and reset, and I/O protocols such as SPI.
+The SoC has an array of security features, including end-to-end data integrity, secure boot, and first-order masking of side-channels.

 The IPs we analyze with \sol{} are summarized in \autoref{tab:IPs}.
-We report the total number of files, design files, and design LoC of each IP.
-Design files only include those used to implement the IP (i.e., excludes test files) and design LoC is the line count in those files excluding comments and whitespace.
-We select these 12 IPs because they represent a wide range of functionality, ranging from cryptography (e.g., AES) to I/O (e.g., ADC) and system management (e.g., lifecycle controller).
+We report the total number of files, design files, design LoC and number of bugs for each IP.
+Design files only include those used to implement the IP (i.e., excludes test files), and design LoC is the line count in those files, excluding comments and whitespace.
+We select these 12 IPs because they represent a wide range of functionality, spanning cryptography (e.g., AES), I/O (e.g., ADC), and system management (e.g., lifecycle controller).
+Bugs are spread unevenly across the selected IPs, which allows us to evaluate the effectiveness of \sol{} on IPs with zero, a few and up to ten bugs.